mark-hahn/basecamp/README.md

 - Supports new Basecamp JSON api (not old xml)
 - Built-in oauth2 support
 - Tools to link app to Basecamp account by visiting 37signals website
-- Supports all api requests (see status), GET, POST, and PUT
+- Supports all 57 api requests (GET, POST, and PUT)
-- Terminology, params, and command names match api documentation
+- Terminology, params, and command ops match api documentation
 - Data can be objects, streams, or files
 - Supports simultaneous multiple accounts

 ## Status (pre-alpha):

-It is currently usable, but it is not used in production yet and there are no unit tests.
-Everything has been verified to work except for some commands.
-The commands shown to work are the ones needed to work with accounts, projects, messages, and comments ...
+It is complete and currently usable, but it has not been used in production yet and there are no unit tests.
+Many commands (those relating to accounts, projects, messages, and comments) have been verified to work ...

 - get_projects
 - get_projects_archived